‘Art carries what is too heavy for language to hold.’ — Amy Sherald

 PUBLIC COLLECTIONS

-Morris and Helen Belkin Art Gallery, Vancouver, BC
+Morris and Helen Belkin Art Gallery, Vancouver, Canada

 VGH and UBC Foundation Art Collection, Vancouver.
-BC
+Canada

 BIBLIOGRAPHY